-Assessments will be administered in-person at your child’s school to students who would like to participate.
+Assessments will be administered at your child’s school to students who would like to participate.
 Schools will conduct outreach to all families on whether you would like your student to participate in this year’s State exams so that schools can prepare and create a testing schedule that ensures the health and safety of all our students.
-The 2021 Student Participation Guide includes helpful information to help answer questions about this spring’s tests in Grades 3-8.

-Read below for more information about the tests your child may be required to take depending on their grade level, including a list of upcoming 2020–2021 test dates, view the test date calendar.
+Read below for additional information about the tests your child may be required to take depending on their grade level, including a list of upcoming 2021–2022 test dates, and the test date calendar.
 For a complete list of tests, including tests with rolling dates, view the full list of city, state and national tests.

 Elementary Grades (Pre-K–5)